-Keeping your dog’s teeth clean and their breath… tolerable, is easier when your dog has natural chews to remove bacteria and food that is hiding in between their teeth.
-Dog rawhide has long been touted as a superior dental cleaning chew, but concerns about the safety of the chews may have you looking for an alternative to the classic treat.
+Dog rawhide has long been touted as a superior dental cleaning chew, but concerns about the safety of the chews may have you looking for safer rawhide chews.

-Rawhides are cheap, widely available, and long-lasting.
-We can’t deny the dental benefits of rawhide chews too, but there are many concerns about the safety of feeding your dog these “less-than-natural” chews.
+Rawhides are cheap and widely available.
+We can’t deny the dental benefits of rawhide chews, but there are many concerns about the safety of feeding your dog these less-than-natural chews.

-In this article, we will explain just how dangerous rawhides are, and how you can choose a safe rawhide alternative that will support your dog’s dental health
+In this article, we will explain just how dangerous rawhides are and how you can choose a safe rawhide dog alternative that will support your dog’s dental health.

-We all know what it is, but really, what is rawhide?
+We all have a rough idea of what rawhide treats is, but really, What is rawhide made of?
 Where does it come from?
 How is it made?

-From here the hides are flattened, cut, and shaped into a variety of rawhide styles.
-To make them more appealing to dogs (and to us), rawhide chews are often coated or painted with artificial flavouring and colours.
+From here, the hides are flattened, cut, and shaped into a variety of rawhide styles.
+To make them more appealing to dogs (and to us), rawhide chews are often coated or painted with artificial flavouring and colors.

 Does this sound like something that you want to feed your dog?